Universal initial state preparation for first quantized quantum simulations

 We begin by establishing that first-quantized operators and their particle-number-conserving second-quantized counterparts furnish equivalent representations of the same abstract Lie algebra.
-A general particle-number-conserving second-quantized operator with up to $K$-body interactions can be expressed in normal-ordered form as
+For ordinary bosons and fermions, a general particle-number-conserving second-quantized operator with up to $K$-body interactions can be expressed in normal-ordered form as